totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.enhancedbatchapp.rst

 files.

-    The name of these folders are free of choice, but this is the naming convetion along TOTVS Labs apps.
+    The name of these folders are free of choice, but this is the naming convention along TOTVS Labs apps.

 Organizing the code we should have something like the structure presented below.
-Appart from the main tasks' source code we need to have the ```init.py`` <http://init.py>`__ files, to make sure code from different files can be shared, also we add the ``commons.py`` to handle all the App parameters and constants.
+Apart from the main tasks' source code we need to have the ```init.py`` <http://init.py>`__ files, to make sure code from different files can be shared, also we add the ``commons.py`` to handle all the App parameters and constants.
 We also added another task,